-The number of technologies in use positively affects the level of the knowledge management strategy, i.e. the more they are used, the more likely it is that knowledge management strategy is an integrated part of the corporate strategy.
+The number of technologies in use has relationship with the level of implementation of the knowledge management strategy, i.e. the more they are used, the more likely is that knowledge management strategy is an integrated part of the corporate strategy.